California Vacation Law – A Rundown

 Depending on the nature of the probationary period, an employee may or may not be eligible for payment of unused vacation days upon resignation or termination.
 To further clarify this point, two examples are discussed below:

-- Employment contracts specify a probationary period of 1 year in which no vacation days are accrued.
+- Employment contract specifies a probationary period of 1 year in which no vacation days are accrued.
 Employees are considered to have 0 available vacation days at the beginning of their second year of employment.
 If an employee in this situation is terminated after one year, no compensation need be provided for vacation days, as they were not only unused but also unearned.

-- Employment contracts specify a probationary period of 1 year in which ten vacation days are accrued, but may not be used except in case of extreme illness or other emergencies.
+- Employment contract specifies a probationary period of 1 year in which ten vacation days are accrued, but may not be used except in cases of extreme illness or other emergencies.
 Employees are considered to have ten available vacation days at the beginning of their second year of employment.
 If any employee in this situation is terminated after one year, compensation for vacation days must be paid because the employee is considered to have earned them even if they had no chance to use them.